 Follow Proper Cleaning Procedure:

-Due to uneven thermal contractive cracks may appear on it.
+Due to uneven thermal contraction cracks may appear on it.
 It totally ruined the cookware durability.

-Always let them calm at its room temperature, then plunge in under the worm soapy water.
+Always let them calm at its room temperature, then plunge in under the soapy warm-water.
 Repose it for 10-20 minutes.

 Now use a soft nylon scrubber to pull out the food oddments.
 Never use any hard scrubber; it also destroys the polymerized layer.